What is my acne type, and how can I treat my acne?

 Nodules are a more severe form of acne.
 The bump of a nodule is large and firm to the touch.
 They form deep in the skin and can be painful.
 It is unlikely that they will respond to over-the-counter treatments.
 As with other forms of inflammatory acne, the presence of nodules suggests you should see a dermatologist.

 If you take the self-guided route with over-the-counter treatments, make sure you don’t overdo it.
-Using too many treatments at the same time can dry you out, leading to more oil production and ultimately more acne!
+Using too many treatments simultaneously can dry you out, leading to more oil production and ultimately more acne!

 Keep in mind that these treatments take time.
 Your acne may get worse before it gets better.
-It’s essential to be persistent with the treatments given to you by your doctor.
+Therefore, it’s essential to be persistent with the medicines given to you by your doctor.
 Use them every day as directed, and be patient!

 Many people are embarrassed or insecure because of their acne, but it is truly nothing to be ashamed of.
 90% of people are affected by breakouts at some point in their life.
 Contrary to popular belief, acne does not mean you have dirty skin.
 Aggressive face washing only aggravates breakouts.